Our intake line is (714) 833-5333.

-If you are a victim of domestic violence,
+If you are a victim of domestic violence, call the

 In Orange County, to rent a one-bedroom apartment while earning minimum wage, you would need to work 131 hours per week.
 Coupled with the fact that the unemployment rate is at an all-time high, housing is a bigger issue than ever for Orange County residents.
 Add to this a unique challenge such as brest cancer, severe physical or mental illness, or being a victim of domestic violence or human trafficking.
 Few programs offer special services for these groups, including seniors living independently but beyond a working age.
 Grandma’s House of Hope emphasizes services for these uniquely challenge women.